What to know about what you don’t know you know. #1: Intuition is very efficient—if you don't overthink it.

 Natural methods for relieving sleep problems and other menopause symptoms together.

 Insomnia, and changes to sleep patterns, are often an early signal of perimenopause.
 Poor and disrupted sleep are common symptoms of menopause.

 Through each phase of her life—including the stages of menopause—a woman’s sleep and health face different risks and challenges.

-It’s one of the most frequent questions that I’m asked, by patients and non-patients alike: What’s the relationship between menopause and sleep?
+It’s one of the most frequent questions I’m asked: What’s the relationship between menopause and sleep?